apideck-samples/crm/README.md

 - Install dependencies with `yarn` or `npm install`
 - Run the development server with `yarn dev` or `npm run dev`
 - Visit `http://localhost:3000/` to see if it's running.
-You probably see a message that you need to configure a connection.

-#### Step 2: Install dependencies

-- Install dependencies with `yarn` or `npm install`
-- Run the development server with `yarn dev` or `npm run dev`
-- Visit `http://localhost:3000/` to see if it's running.
-You probably see a message that you need to configure a connection.
+If you haven't configured any integrations yet you will see a message.

 #### Step 3: Create a Vault session and add connections

-The first time you run the project, you need to create a Vault session and add/configure at least one CRM connection.
+You need to create a Vault session and add/configure at least one CRM connection.
 You can do this by clicking the `Integrations settings` button in the navbar.
-This will redirect you to the Integration Settings app that gives you a UI to configure CRM connections.
+This will redirect you to the [Integration Settings](https://github.com/apideck-samples/integration-settings) app that gives you a UI to configure CRM connections.

 After you have successfully configured a CRM connection, you can use the `Return to application` link to return to `localhost:3000`.
 You can change the return URL inside the `VaultSessionButton`.